-Dr. Rafaeli, earned an annual bonus based upon the performance of the Company's business during the relevant quarters in which he is employed of each fiscal year.
-Such bonus during 2019 is achieved, on a quarterly basis, but paid annually, if (a) the Company achieved positive adjusted EBITDA and (b) with such bonus amount determined as a percentage of the average aggregate collected revenue during such quarter from all installed laser machines (pro-rated for machines installed during a quarter) ("Average Revenue per Machine") based upon the following schedule:
+Dr. Rafaeli, had an opportunity to earn an annual bonus based upon the performance of the Company's business during the relevant quarters in which he is employed of each fiscal year.
+Such bonus during 2020 is achieved, on a quarterly basis, but paid annually, if (a) the Company achieved positive adjusted EBITDA of \$5 million and (b) with such bonus amount determined as a percentage of the average aggregate collected revenue during such quarter from all installed laser machines (pro-rated for machines installed during a quarter) ("Average Revenue per Machine") based upon the following schedule: